-The Soundwatch Boater Education Program seeks interns to assist with the successful and internationally acclaimed education and monitoring program working to reduce vessel disturbance to killer whales and other marine wildlife in the Haro Strait region of Washington State and British Columbia, Canada.
-Soundwatch needs assistants to help conduct seasonal vessel patrols to educate boaters on regional guidelines and regulations and to collect data while monitoring vessel activities around whales.
-Data from this important program characterizes vessel activity trends around marine wildlife and is used to promote better boater compliance and to inform marine mammal management strategies such as state and federal vessel laws and guidelines.
+Soundwatch is a successful and internationally acclaimed education and monitoring program working to reduce vessel disturbance to orcas and other marine wildlife in the Salish Sea region of Washington State (USA) and British Columbia (Canada).
+Soundwatch needs interns to help conduct seasonal vessel patrols, educating boaters on regional guidelines and regulations and collecting data while monitoring vessel activities. around whales.
+Data from this critical program characterizes vessel activity trends around endangered orcas and other marine wildlife.
+Data are used to promote better boater compliance and to inform marine mammal management strategies such as state and federal vessel laws and guidelines.

 Applicant requirements: At least 18 years of age, physically fit (able to lift 40 lbs), able to swim, not easily susceptible to seasickness, and familiar with database spreadsheets.
 Be prepared to spend substantial time aboard small (20 ft.) vessels in unpredictable weather and sea conditions.
 Preference will be given to undergraduates or recent graduates in the marine or wildlife sciences.
 Interns will need a valid US passport or a enhanced driver's license, transportation and CPR/First Aid certification.
 A state boater license/or equivalent safe boating card, not required, but is encouraged.
 Interns are required to commit to at least two months, but preferable to the full study period, May-September, plus some training time.

 HOW TO APPLY FOR INTERNSHIP POSITION